British Academy Television Award for Best Single Drama

-The British Academy Television Award for Best Single Drama is one of the major categories of the British Academy Television Awards (BAFTAs), the primary awards ceremony of the British television industry.
-According to the BAFTA website, the category is for "a single, self-contained drama.", this "includes single films which form part of an anthology series, where each episode has a self-contained story.
+The British Academy Television Award for Best Single Drama was one of the major categories of the British Academy Television Awards (BAFTAs), the primary awards ceremony of the British television industry.
+According to the BAFTA website, the category was for "a single, self-contained drama.", this "includes single films which form part of an anthology series, where each episode has a self-contained story.
 The same characters cannot appear in a later episode."
 It was awarded as Best Single Play from 1973 to 1983.
 Prior to that, there was a sole category for Drama Production.

+In 2024, the category was merged with the Best Drama Mini-Series award into one category titled Best Limited Drama.